 Breast Surgery Options After Implant Removal

-Consider that your breast is made of 2 units, the nipple and areolae and attached breast glandular tissue, and the skin envelope that holds it.
+Consider that your breast is made of several units, the nipple and areolae and attached breast glandular tissue, and the skin envelope that holds it.
 After pregnancy many women have a droopy breast due to decent of the breast, too much skin, and too much breast tissue at the lower part of the breast.
-A bra no matter how well constructed, has a difficult time mechanically moving the breast far enough up to make it look youthful.
+A bra no matter how well constructed, may have a difficult time mechanically moving the breast far enough up to make it look youthful.

 Breast lift operations allow for movement and repositioning of the breast tissue to the upper chest wall where most breast tissue resides in younger breast.

 After women have had breast implants for some time, the tissue often changes, with loss of volume, and thinning of the breast, particularly from the nipple areolar area toward the breast fold.